-The Bariatric Surgery Program at Dartmouth-Hitchcock includes introductory sessions, support groups, nutritional counseling, and exercise promotion and three types of surgery.
-Our surgeons provide surgery at Dartmouth-Hitchcock Medical Center in Lebanon, NH and Elliot Hospital in Manchester, NH.
+The Bariatric Surgery Program includes introductory sessions, support groups, nutritional counseling, and exercise promotion and three types of surgery.
+Our surgeons provide surgery at Dartmouth Hitchcock Medical Center in Lebanon, New Hampshire, and Elliot Hospital in Manchester, New Hampshire.

 - Roux-en-Y gastric bypass creates a small pouch from the stomach and connects the newly created pouch to the small intestine.
 After surgery, digested food bypasses most of your stomach and the first section of your small intestine.
 This surgery has been proven successful for long-term weight loss and is one of the safest surgical weight loss methods available.